 Current conditions in the surety bonding industry are adversely affecting the Company's subsidiaries' ability to obtain surety bonding consistent with historical terms.
 Losses experienced by the surety industry in the past two years have caused surety providers to limit capacity and increase costs for all participants, including the Company's subsidiaries.
 Many surety companies have ceased writing surety bonds.
 At this time, there is no commitment from the surety to write bonds.
 There are situations if surety bonds are not provided that claims or damages may result.
-Those situations are where surety bonds may be able to be required in the future by the customer pursuant to terms of the contracts.
+Those situations are where surety bonds are required for jobs that have been awarded, where contracts are signed, where work has begun or where bonds may be able to be required in the future by the customer pursuant to terms of the contracts.
 If the Company's subsidiary is in one of those situations and not able to obtain a surety bond then the result can be a damage claim by the customer for the costs of replacing the subsidiary with the another contractor.
 Customers are often reluctant to replace an existing contractor and may be willing to waive the contractual right or through negotiation be willing to continue the work on different payment terms.